php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="middleware-parameters"></a>
 ## Middleware Parameters

 Middleware can also receive additional parameters.
-For example, if your application needs to verify that the authenticated user has a given "role" before performing a given action, you could create an `EnsureUserHasRole` middleware that receives a role name as an additional argument.
+For example, if your application needs to verify that the authenticated user has a given "role" before performing a given action, you could create a `CheckRole` middleware that receives a role name as an additional argument.

 Additional middleware parameters will be passed to the middleware after the `$next` argument: